-Whistle-stopping in 1948, President Truman often ended his talk by introducing his wife as "the Boss" and his daughter, Margaret, as "the Boss's Boss," and they smiled and waved as the train picked up steam.
-The sight of that close-knit family fighting against such long odds had much to do with his surprise victory at the polls that November.
+Whistle-stopping in 1948, President Harry S. Truman often ended his campaign talk by introducing his wife as "the Boss" and his daughter, Margaret, as "the Boss’s Boss," and they smiled and waved as the train picked up steam.
+The sight of that close-knit family gallantly fighting against such long odds had much to do with his surprise victory at the polls that November.

-Strong family ties had always been important around Independence, Missouri, where Elizabeth Virginia Wallace was born on February 13, 1885.
-Harry Truman always kept his first impression of "Bess," her "golden curls" and "the most beautiful blue eyes."
+Strong family ties in the southern tradition had always been important around Independence, Missouri, where a baby girl was born to Margaret ("Madge") Gates and David Wallace on February 13, 1885.
+Christened Elizabeth Virginia, she grew up as "Bess."
+Harry Truman, whose family moved to town in 1890, always kept his first impression of her—"golden curls" and "the most beautiful blue eyes."
+A relative said, "there never was but one girl in the world" for him.
 They attended the same schools from fifth grade through high school.

-The lack of privacy in the White House was distasteful to her.
-As her husband put it later, she was "not especially interested" in the "formalities and pomp or the artificiality which inevitably surround the family of the President."
+In the White House, the lack of privacy was distasteful to her.
+As her husband put it later, she was "not especially interested" in the "formalities and pomp or the artificiality which, as we had learned . . . inevitably surround the family of the president."
 Though she conscientiously fulfilled the social obligations of her position, she did only what was necessary.
-While the Executive Mansion was rebuilt during the second term, the Trumans lived in neighboring Blair House and kept social life to a minimum.
+While the mansion was rebuilt during the second term, the Trumans lived in Blair House and kept social life to a minimum.

 They returned to Independence in 1953.
-After her husband's death in 1972, Bess Truman continued to live in the family home.
+After her husband’s death in 1972, Mrs. Truman continued to live in the family home.
 There she enjoyed visits from Margaret and her husband, Clifton Daniel, and their four sons.
-She died in 1982 and was buried beside her husband in the courtyard of the Harry S. Truman Library.
+She died in 1982 and was buried beside her husband in the courtyard of the Harry S. Truman Presidential Library and Museum.

 You Might Also Like